-The Parks, Open Space, and Recreational Opportunities Map (Figure 14) represents potential opportunities in the above categories.
-This map indicates where future opportunities exist to enhance the park system through the development of existing facilities and potential future land acquisition.
+The Parks, Open Space, and Recreational OpportunitiesMukilteo 2040 Map (Figure 164) represents potential opportunities in the above categoriesplanned connectivity between origins and destinations within the cCity.
+This map indicates where future opportunities exist to enhance the park transportation system to better identify projects for funding and implementation.through the development of existing facilities and potential future land acquisition.